 Also in September 2014, MAN Diesel & Turbo announced it had been awarded a Tier III- compatibility certificate buy DNV GL for a MAN 8L21/31 four stroke engine on DFDS Seaways Petunia Seaways with a retrofitted selective catalytic reduction (SCR) system.
-While the engine alone meets IMO Tier II emission criteria, the SCR system for NOx reduction raises the whole system to the standard demanded by IMO Tier III rules.

-MAN Diesel & Turbo's main efforts in dual fuel have been directed at the two-stroke sector but it does have two medium speed engines as well - the 51/60 DF and the 35/44 DF, the latter being based on the 32/44 CR oil engines, existing models of which can be converted to the dual-fuel configuration.
+While the engine alone meets IMO Tier II emission criteria, the SCR system for NOx reduction raises the whole system to the standard demanded by IMO Tier III rules have two medium speed engines as well - the 51/60 DF and the 35/44 DF, the latter being based on the 32/44 CR oil engines, existing models of which can be converted to the dual-fuel configuration.
 Several of the 51/60 DF type have been ordered for LNG carriers operated by Sovcomflot and more recently Teekay LNG Partners.